YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Index.rst

 :Description:
    Kickstarter, based on fluid and extbase, which automatically generates extensions for the SAV Library Plus and SAV Library.
-Multiple views of the data including forms with Front End editing facilities can be generated.
+Multiple views of the data including forms with frontend editing facilities can be generated.

 :Keywords: